-The driving voltage is set by the properties of the anode, the interface of the anode to the concrete and by the electrolytic conductivity of the concrete over-lay.
-Sprayed zinc anodes require sufficient humidity and high chloride contents to operate satisfactorily [6].
-Galvanic systems are not suitable for the protection of steel in carbonated concrete members.
+Sprayed zinc anodes require sufficient humidity and high chloride contents to operate satisfactorily (Bäßler et al. 2006).
 Experience showed that most failures of galvanic systems occurred due to the failure of the adhesion of the anode to the concrete overlay and due to passivation of the anode exposed to frequent wet dry cycles or due to loss of alkalinity of the embedding mortar.
 Zinc-Hydrogel anodes are especially sensitive to exposure to high humidity with subsequent delamination.

-A novel galvanic zinc anode system, composed of a zinc mesh embedded into a proprietary mortar that solidifies into a solid electrolyte, was developed by CAS.
-The solid electrolyte of the embedded zinc anode system (EZA) is based on a tecto-alumosilicate-binder containing additives that prevent passivation of the zinc anode, assure high and durable galvanic activity of the zinc anode and high and durable adhesion towards the concrete overlay.
+A novel galvanic zinc anode system, composed of a zinc mesh embedded into a proprietary binder that solidifies into a solid matrix based on a tectoalumosilicate-binder containing additives that prevent passivation of the zinc anode, assure high and durable galvanic activity of the zinc anode and high and durable adhesion towards the concrete overlay.

-The efficiency of the galvanic corrosion protection (GCP) of the steel reinforcement with a novel embedded zinc anode (EZA) is evaluated on three types of civil structures - a road bridge (cantilevers, part of the underside the bridge deck and an abutment) in the Styrian Alps in Austria, concrete abutments of a steel bridge and support-beams for the bearings of a road bridge in the Netherlands.
+The efficiency of the galvanic corrosion protection (GCP) of the steel reinforcement with a novel embedded zinc anode (EZA) is evaluated on four types of civil structures - a road bridge in the Styrian Alps in Austria, concrete abutments of a steel bridge, support-beams for the bearings of a road bridge in the Netherlands and a parking deck in Saas Fee in Switzerland.

-2. DESCRIPTION OF THE SYSTEM
+2 DESCRIPTION OF THE SYSTEM

 The galvanic EZA system is composed of a zinc mesh embedded into the proprietary solid electrolyte (figure 1).
-The TASC binder matrix is formed by the hardening of the hydraulic binder containing tecto-alumosilicate-cement.
+The TASC binder matrix is formed by the hardening of the hydraulic binder containing tectoalumosilicate-cement.
 The TASC binder matrix function as a solid electrolyte, that ascertains an optimum electrolytic contact between the zinc anode and the concrete overlay, it prevents the self passivation of the zinc anode and therefore assures an optimum and reliable protection of steel reinforcement endangered by, or already damaged by chloride induced corrosion.